sukrumerey/OpenPNM-Examples/Topology/explore_delaunay_voronoi_dual.md

 ![](https://i.imgur.com/YDBtnFK.png)

 One central feature of these networks are the flat boundaries, which are essential when performing transport calculations since they provide well-defined control surfaces for calculating flux.
 This flat surfaces are accomplished by reflecting the base points across each face prior to performing the tessellations.
-This can lead to larger pores at the surfaces, which is addressed below.

 ## Obtain a Solo Delaunay (or Voronoi) Network